tangydoris/WormGUIDES/README.md

 WormGUIDES is a collaboration led by Drs.
 Zhirong Bao (MSKCC), Daniel Colon-Ramos (Yale), William Mohler (UConn) and Hari Shroff (NIH).
 For more information, visit our website at http://wormguides.org.

 The WormGUIDES app is developed and maintained by the laboratories of Dr. Zhirong Bao and Dr. William Mohler.
-Major contributors of the desktop app include Doris Tang (New York University) and Braden Katzman (Columbia University) and Dr. Anthony Santella of the Bao Laboratory.
+Major contributors of the desktop app include Doris Tang (New York University), Braden Katzman (Columbia University) and Dr. Anthony Santella of the Bao Laboratory.
 For questions or comments contact support@wormguides.org.
 <br><br><br>